freddieline/phantom-land/README.md

 ## Design solution

-I used Redux to store the bookmark data locally as it's provides a centralised store that all components can access is a uniform way.
+I used Redux to store the bookmark data locally as it provides a centralised store that all components can access is a uniform way.

 The Bookmark interface contains an `id` attribute as React needs a unique id when rendering lists of data and it's possible there may be duplicate bookmark urls.